 - People get distracted and sometimes forget a child is in the car.
 Cell phones are the number one cause of distractions.
-Another distraction is change of routine, or disruption of everyday activities.
+Another distraction is a change of routine or disruption of everyday activities.
 If you usually don’t drop your child off at daycare, you are probably not accustomed to having your child in the car, making it easier to forget.

 - Kids often think cars are a great place to play.
 They climb in and then are unable to out or fall asleep.